MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/RPCSvc-Proto.md

 ## Compilation and Installation

-To compile rpcsvc-proto, run the following command:
+To compile RPCSvc-Proto, run the following command:

 ```bash
 make